Lucas-zz/tweeteroo-java/README.md

 ---

+- Download and run the frontend project to see it working on [Tweteroo](https://github.com/Lucas-zz/Tweteroo-Frontend).

 # Getting Started

 - Have the `JDK` installed in your computer, if you don't have it or are having troubles doing that, follow the steps in this [tutorial](https://java.tutorials24x7.com/blog/how-to-install-java-17-on-windows).